io-gui/io/docs/deep-dive.md

 </style>
 ```

 In fact, this is automatically done by the `RegisterIoElement` decorator.
-Each element will have its own style block inside document head.
+Each element will have its own style block inside the document head.

 ## CSS Mixin Polyfill